-Webb's Safety and Security Protocol and Emergency Response Handbook, which is part of Webb's Campus Handbook is updated annually and posted on Webb's Student Information system, Populi, which is easily accessible by all Webb community members.
+Webb's Safety and Security Protocol and Emergency Response Handbook, which is part of Webb's Campus Handbook is updated as needed and posted on Webb's Student Information System (SIS), Populi, which is easily accessible by all Webb community members.
 Any changes or bulletins pertaining to campus security throughout the academic year are uploaded onto Populi and distributed as needed by email.
+Note that Webb plans on changing it's SIS to Blackbaud for the 2022-23 academic year.